Jesse Coombs. May 8th, 2008.

-We all portaged around the lead in, and a few of
+We all portage around the lead in, and a few of

 to run the

-waterfall while most portaged.
+waterfall while some walk.
 Frenchy’s 40 is a tricky drop,

 wall is only ten to fifteen feet from the landing, and while

-temping to go left, doing so involves a auto boof flake into green
+temping drive hard left, doing so involves a auto boof flake into green

 water, a hit taken yesterday that Ben described as one of his